offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 end_marker: ¶
 ```

 Recall that the standard algorithm's search only determines how many times some substring appears in a sequence.
-By including `first_indexes`, the search will also determine the index of each appearance.
+By including `first_indexes`, the search will also determine the index of each appearance within the original sequence.
 The search process itself remains unchanged: Walk backwards between `last` and `first` until the entirety of the substring has been walked.
 However, the value of `first_indexes` at the end of the walk identifies the index of the appearance.

 In the following example, searching for "nana" reveals that it appears only once at index 2 of "banana¶".